 Piercing guns use post earrings of a standard length.
 There really is no ‘one size fits all’ when it comes to anywhere on the body.
-People with thick earlobes may find that their new earrings are tight when lobes swell after piercing, and that they have little to no post length to use for expansion to relieve the pressure. a professional body piercer has access to many styles of initial jewelry that won’t inhibit comfort or the healing process.
+People with thick earlobes may find that their new earrings are tight when lobes swell after piercing, and that they have little to no post length to use for expansion to relieve the pressure.
+A professional body piercer has access to many styles of initial jewelry that won’t inhibit comfort or the healing process.

-Most guns force regular, blunt-ended studs through the tissue of your ears, a painful process that can cause damage. the shock isn’t typically a huge issue for the lobes, but why risk it? a piercing professional will pierce you with razor-sharp, hollow needles that slice through areas quickly without damaging the surrounding tissue (a process that’s usually less painful than gun piercing). piercing guns should never be used to pierce any area of the body, especially not the harder cartilage of the ear (which can be shattered by guns).
+Most guns force regular, blunt-ended studs through the tissue of your ears, a painful process that can cause damage. the shock isn’t typically a huge issue for the lobes, but why risk it? a piercing professional will pierce you with razor-sharp, hollow needles that pierce through areas quickly without damaging the surrounding tissue (a process that’s usually less painful than gun piercing).

 People who have worked in retail establishments that use piercing guns often report they began to pierce after just a short amount of training, sometimes only a few hours. with that little training, how can piercers be aware of the sanitary precautions that must be followed to prevent contamination? or how to instruct for proper aftercare?

-Your jewellery should be made from a high quality implant grade material that’s suitable for new piercings. all jewellery used in piercing guns is not, and can create irritation that leads to infection when exposed to the fluids that result from a piercing. they also have a much higher risk of allergic reaction.
+Your jewellery should be made from a high quality implant grade material that’s suitable for new piercings.
+Jewellery used in piercing guns is not, and can create irritation that leads to infection when exposed to the fluids that result from a piercing. they also have a much higher risk of allergic reaction.
 The backing, having a higher surface area and small holes harbour bacteria.

 Talk to a professional piercer